Cross-Border Health Challenges

 LIN is a small Norwegian NGO with a vision “to restore human’s health and dignity”.
 It’s profile is to identify gaps between various public and NGO activities and “glue” stakeholders together by filling in the gaps.
 The main activities have so far taken place in Malawi, Northern Zone, and have been focused on implementation of health informatics in the national health services at health facility level.
 But it includes various development projects for vulnerable groups.
 The strategy is to bring people from charity to self-sustainability.
 In the last couple of years LIN has established a branch in South Africa to support the country’s efforts in solving the challenge of securing cross-border patients continuous treatment.

-LIN has historical roots in Taiwan, in Pingtung Christian Hospital, once established by Norwegian missionaries, now contributing funds for development work in Africa.
+LIN has historical roots in Pingtung Christian Hospital on Taiwan Island, once established by Norwegian missionaries, now contributing funds for development work in Africa.
 There is a strong environment for technological innovation with basis in this institution and they serve LIN activities in Malawi and South Africa.